This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Talk to your child's healthcare provider about vaccines.
 He will need hepatitis A and B vaccines if he has not received them.
 He should also get the flu vaccine each year.

 - Offer a variety of healthy foods.
 Healthy foods include fruits, vegetables, low-fat dairy products, beans, and lean meats and fish.
 Ask if your child needs to be on a special diet.

 - Have your child drink extra liquids.
 Liquids help the liver function properly.
 Ask your child's healthcare provider how much liquid your child needs each day and which liquids are best for him.

 - Help your child get more rest.
 Have your child slowly return to his normal activities when he feels better.

 - Talk to your adolescent about not drinking alcohol.
 Alcohol can increase liver damage.
 Talk to your healthcare provider if your adolescent drinks alcohol and needs help to stop.

 - Talk to your adolescent about not smoking.
 Nicotine can damage blood vessels and make it more difficult to manage hepatitis C. Smoking can also lead to more liver damage.
-Tell him not use e-cigarettes or smokeless tobacco in place of cigarettes or to help him quit.
-They still contain nicotine.
-Ask your healthcare provider for information if your adolescent currently smokes and needs help quitting.
+Ask your healthcare provider for information if your adolescent currently smokes and needs help to quit.
+E-cigarettes or smokeless tobacco still contain nicotine.
+Talk to your healthcare provider before your adolescent uses these products.